 Agumbe is one of the very most popular treks in South India, especially in August.
-The mountains and valleys are filled up with numerous waterfalls that are a prime appeal; there are also ruins of temples going out with back again to the Hoysala Empire which will probably be worth a visit.
+The mountains and valleys are filled up with numerous waterfalls that are a prime appeal; there are also ruins of temples going out back again to the Hoysala Empire which will probably be worth a visit.
 There is a gallery erected on a higher point of the hillsides to see the sunset and you will see so far as the Arabian Sea.
 A good trek could be accompanied by some hot tea only here you get a Vanilla flavored tea which is merely so far better.
 If the views in Agumbe seem to be way too familiar for you; it is because it scenes as an environment to the famous Television adaption of the publication Malgudi Days.

 The Valleys of Lahaul - Spiti have nature's best.
-It really is one of the sparsely filled areas and it is perfect for a location for a few solitude.
+It really is one of the sparsely filled areas and it is perfect for a location for a little solitude.
 In addition, it offers a lot of experience activities such as snow skiing along with Yak Safari and fascinating wildlife trails.
 You will find beautiful monasteries that control a visit together with some unique shrines that talk about the traditions and faith of the region.
-Leh - Spiti isn't accessible during winters for almost all of individuals as the Manali - Leh way is shut and the other way from Shimla via Kinnaur also views lots of disruptions scheduled to landslides and heavy snowfall.
+Leh - Spiti isn't accessible during winter for almost all individuals as the Manali - Leh way is shut and the other way from Shimla via Kinnaur also views lots of disruptions scheduled to landslides and heavy snowfall.
 Hence, Lahaul-Spiti is one of the better places to go to in August.